-Wojo: Concussions still a mystery even with awareness
+Wojo: As football treats concussions more seriously, so must players

 Proposals considered

 Rules now ban the vicious head-to-head hits, and yet it took a while for some players and fans to accept the toned-down physicality.
 Rule changes have set the NFL down a path toward banning kick returns, which produce some of the biggest head-rattling collisions.
-And theshut-up-and-play mentality is fraught with dangers.
+And the shut-up-and-play mentality is fraught with dangers.
 In a recent study by the National Athletic Trainers’ Association, 55 percent of high school athletes said they didn’t or wouldn’t report a concussion.

 Earlier this year, USA Football, the national governing body for amateur football, said it was considering a string of safety proposals.
 Among them: “Modified tackle football,” in which youth teams field between six and nine players, not 11.
 The truth is, short of playing flag football, there’s no way to make the sport safe.
 And while studies and anecdotal tragedies dominate the news, participation in youth football recently started to climb again after a precipitous drop.